Using the combined ORDS data, we hope to expand upon the insights produced by individual ORA members, to incorporate data from across repair networks.

 - The environmental impact of electronics repair (The Restart Project)

 - A journey into our repair data (The Restart Project)

 - Why computers break: what our data shows (The Restart Project)

 Repair data from partners has also been used in reports from other organisations.

 - Long Live the Machine: How ecodesign & energy labelling can prevent premature obsolescence of laptops (ECOS)

 Tool support for visualisation and analysis

 Using tools such as Metabase and Google Data Studio, we can produce statistics and visualisations from the ORDS data.
-Below are some example statistics that can be produced with these tools.
 If you’d like to discuss how to use these tools on ORDS data, get in touch.
 You can of course use the raw data with any tool of your choice.